How to authenticate and access the Management API

 1. Log in to your KlickTipp account.

-3. Scroll to the Developer Key section.
+3. Navigate to **Integrations** → **API & Apps** and see the **Developer Key** section.

-4. Store the Developer Key (e.g. {{DEVELOPER_KEY}}), which is a unique key that identifies your integration.
+4. Store the **Developer Key** (e.g. `{{DEVELOPER_KEY}}`), which uniquely identifies your integration.

-6. Check the Link to the “Access Confirmation” dialog.
-Example:
+6. Copy the link to the **Access Confirmation** dialog.

 https://app.klicktipp.com/grantapiaccess/{{ACCOUNT_ID}}?url=

 7. Append a redirect URL to the Access Confirmation link.
+This URL must include `customerkey=` at the end.

 https://yourdomain.com/klicktipp-api?customerkey={{CUSTOMER_KEY}}

-11. Store the received Customer Key ({{CUSTOMER_KEY}}) securely and use it together with your Developer Key (e.g. {{DEVELOPER_KEY}}) for all authenticated API requests.
+11. Store the received **Customer Key** (`{{CUSTOMER_KEY}}`) securely and use it together with your **Developer Key** (`{{DEVELOPER_KEY}}`) for all authenticated API requests.

-Example Request
+### Example Request

 For partner integrations and production usage, every API request must be authenticated using the **Developer Key** and the customer’s **Customer Key**.

-The two keys are not sent directly.
-Instead, they are combined into a cryptographic token (X-Ci) and transmitted via HTTP headers, as defined by the official KlickTipp partner connector.
+The two keys are **not sent directly**.
+Instead, they are combined into a cryptographic token (`X-Ci`) and transmitted via HTTP headers, as defined by the official KlickTipp partner connector.

 **Authentication headers:**

-• X-Ci – a Base64-encoded cipher generated from
+- `X-Ci` – a Base64‑encoded cipher generated from

 **Developer Key + Customer Key**